 Historical Notes for this Recipe:

-This recipe was first posted in 2007, yikes.
-It was finally updated with better photos and more complete instructions November 2020 and was last updated with more information in 2023.
+Pan-Fried Broccoli (with Pine Nuts and Parmesan) was first posted in 2007!
+It was finally updated with better photos and more complete instructions November 2020 and was last updated with more information in 2025.